You may be familiar with the art of cutting and pasting on your computer. It’s a skill that requires precision, accuracy and attention to detail.

 Now, the creative force behind Whitelaw and Newton, Lindy Newton, is breathing new life in to the art of découpage with her stunning range of handcrafted trays.
 Made from lacquered wood, each tray in the collection features a charming image from different corners of the globe that will certainly bring some vintage appeal to your next afternoon tea or cocktail soiree.

-Music on Cream Sandwich Tray features:
+Cutlery on Black Sandwich Tray features:

 - Designed in Sydney by Lindy Newton.